-Completer and skills-building students at Las Positas College were surveyed if they met one of the following criteria in 2016-2017, and did not enroll (or were minimally enrolled) in 2017-2018: earned a certificate of 6 or more units, earned a vocational degree, or earned 9+ CTE units.
-The survey was administered in early 2019 by e-mail, text message (SMS), and telephone.
+Completer and skills-building students at Las Positas College were surveyed if they met one of the following criteria in 2019-2020, and did not enroll (or were minimally enrolled) in 2020-2021: earned a certificate of 6 or more units, earned a vocational degree, or earned 9+ CTE units (noncredit cohorts earned a noncredit vocational/CTE award or completed at least 48 CTE hours in that year).
+The survey was administered in 2022 by e-mail, text message (SMS), and telephone.
 The survey addressed student perceptions of their CTE program, employment outcomes, and how their coursework and training relate to their current career.
-A total of 887 students were surveyed and 290 (33%) students responded: 46% by email, 42% by phone, and 12% by SMS.
+A total of 1089 students were surveyed and 219 (20%) students responded: 24% by email, 46% by phone, 11% by SMS Link, and 19% by 2-way SMS.